gabebw/musical_spec/README.md

 # musical_spec

+"A revelatory auditory experience!" - _Anonymous_

 An RSpec 3 formatter that plays higher notes as tests pass and lower notes as tests fail.
-A revelatory auditory experience!
 It's a subclass of the progress formatter, so you still get your pretty dots.

 ## Usage